All Products

 Usage notes

-cn-hangzhou) as an example.
-By default, the public endpoint is used.
-If you access OSS from another Alibaba Cloud service in the same region, use an internal endpoint.
-For more information about the mappings between OSS regions and endpoints, see Regions and endpoints.
+• The sample code uses the China (Hangzhou) region (cn-hangzhou) with the public endpoint.
+If you access OSS from another Alibaba Cloud service in the same region, use the internal endpoint.
+For region-to-endpoint mappings, see Regions and endpoints.

 Method definition